SparkleNetworks/LinkedInNET/README.md

 ### 8. Explore

 Code documentation is quite present.
-Use auto-completion to discover stuff.
+Use the auto-completion to discover stuff.

 The MVC demo app has a /Explore page that demonstrates most API calls.
 Have a look at it.